yunuskink/affordability_website/content/case-studies.md

 # Case Studies

-Real-world applications of the National Energy Affordability Tool for state policy analysis, utility program design, and research contexts.
+Real-world applications of PSE’s Energy Affordability modeling for policy analysis, program design, and research.

 ## Applications of the Tool